The Cegla Prize in memory of Michael Biron Cegla

 Dr. Sharon Hannes, Tel Aviv University, Options for Managers in Markets with Concentrated Control: The Case of Israel (Hebrew), 39 MISHPATIM (2006), The Hebrew University Law Review.

-For more information or inquiries, please contact Aya Shalom, or Marie Madvil the Administrative Coordinators of the Cegla Center for Interdisciplinary Research of the Law at:
+For more information or inquiries, please contact Ms. Sharon Vered Shaked, the Administrative Coordinator of the Cegla Center for Interdisciplinary Research of the Law at: